 The planned clinical study aims to map out the safety, tolerability and pharmacokinetics of KAND567 in healthy subjects.
 KAND567 will be administered orally in increasing doses, and thereafter in multiple doses.
-The study will include a part that aims to determine if food intake influences the absorption of KAN0440567.
+The study will include a part that determines whether or not food intake influences the absorption of KAN0440567.
 Also included are biological markers that will show how KAND567 affects the mechanism in the body that is expected to provide the desired pharmaceutical effect.